zshobbs/Unet_Segmentation/README.md

 # UNet segmentation for self driving car
-Wanted to impliment a Unet form scratch and self driving cars are cool so lets use a UNet on Comma.ai's 10k iamge segmentation data set.
+Wanted to impliment a Unet form scratch and self driving cars are cool so lets use a UNet on Comma.ai's 10k image segmentation data set.

 ## Steps to train your own model.